DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P02/673/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it takes in a set of parentheses and brackets and uses a stack to see if it is balanced
+This program is written in C++ and it takes in a set of parentheses and brackets and uses a stack to see if it is balanced

 ### Files